Phalcode/gamevault-docs/docs/server-docs/game-types.md

 #### Setup (W_S)

-Windows Setup games require an installation process before play, initiated by setup-related files such as “setup.exe.”
+Windows Setup games require an installation process before play, initiated by setup-related files such as `setup.exe`.

 - **Detection**: Identified through the type tag override or by specific setup-related executables in the archive.
 - **File Patterns**: